The Human Truth Foundation

 q=199.

 When it comes to ensuring human rights and freedom, Norway leads the world, setting excellent examples.
-Norway comes in the best 20 in terms of supporting press freedom18 (one of the best in Europe), the rate of gender bias (from 7 indicators)19 (one of the lowest in Europe), opposing gender inequality20, freethought21, LGBT equality22, supporting personal, civil & economic freedoms23, its success in fighting anti-semitic prejudice24 and in speed of uptake of HR treaties25.
+Norway comes in the best 20 when it comes to supporting press freedom18 (amongst the lowest in Europe), the rate of gender bias (from 7 indicators)19 (amongst the lowest in Europe), opposing gender inequality20, freethought21, LGBT equality22, supporting personal, civil & economic freedoms23, its success in fighting anti-semitic prejudice24 and in speed of uptake of HR treaties25.
 And finally, it does better than average when it comes to its nominal commitment to Human Rights26 and in commentary in Human Rights Watch reports27 (but low for Europe).
 Since 2009, gay couples in Norway have been able to marry and adopt children despite resistance from members of the Christian Democratic Party and the Lutheran-affiliated Church28.
 Human Rights Watch's 2018 report states that Norway's support of women's rights at home and internationally has been notable29.

 For tables, charts and commentary, see: